HamidrezaAmz/MagicalExoPlayer/README.md

 However, if you get some profit from this or just want to encourage me to continue creating stuff, there are few ways you can do it. :coffee: :hamburger: :fries: :apple:

 * Starring: You may give a star or share the projects you like.
-* Bitcoin: You can send me bitcoins at this address (or scanning the code below):

-``